Logo The Horse Information Resource

 First, as you probably expect I'll say, the horn really does present some risk to you.
 I think of it as a "pelvic scalpel" which obviously belies my prejudice against jumping in a saddle with a horn.

-Second, it's not going to be as safe for your horse because the horn will limit your position on the horse — let's face it, that position is certainly unlikely to be optimal, so you're chancing unbalancing your horse in a way which could hurt you both.
+Third, and still related to your position, jumping is not going to be as safe for your horse because the horn will limit your position on the horse — let's face it, that position is certainly unlikely to be optimal, so you're chancing unbalancing your horse in a way which could hurt you both.
 You'll be forced into something other than a proper "two point" position because the horn will force your stomach and chest to stay somewhat higher above the horse.
 This will raise the joint center of gravity for you and your horse and could be a problem when going over anything but the smallest jumps.
+Your horse will try to compensate, and that could put you again in an unbalanaced position.
+So you try to compensate for that and your horse is again trying to maintain balance — you're fighting each other with the best of intentions!

-Third, the tree of a western saddle is not designed for jumping and the shock of the landing is not going to be properly distributed and cushioned the way it is in a jumping saddle.
+Fourth, the tree of a western saddle is not designed for jumping as we've said, so the shock of the landing is not going to be properly distributed and cushioned the way it is in a jumping saddle.
 That means your horse's back could be hurt — do you really want to take that chance?
 Is it even fair to your horse to do so?

 Fortunately, major injuries while on horseback are not that common; most injuries are minor and fall into the category of scrapes and bruises.
 But, jumping accidents form a disproportionate number of the major injuries that do occur.
 Knowing that, I vote for jumping only with appropriate tack and only after receiving proper training from a qualified instructor.
 You should also talk with your instructor about the kind and height of the jumps you want to do with your horse.
 And ask if your horse is fit for such jumping and whether or not his legs should be wrapped for it.